 Surveys show more than 80% of Australians believe terminally ill people should have a choice not to suffer at the end of life.

-Evidence from Victoria, where a law has been in place for two years, shows voluntary assisted dying is safe and much-needed for a small number of dying people.
+In Victoria, where a law has been in place since June 2019, and in Western Australia, where a law has operated since July 2021, evidence shows Voluntary Assisted Dying is safe and much-needed for a small number of dying people.

 Voluntary Assisted Dying allows a dying person who is suffering in the final stages of life to ask their doctor for medication to help them die.
 The person must be an adult, have decision making capacity and be assessed as eligible by two independent doctors.

 Yes.
 Every state has passed its own Voluntary Assisted Dying law.
-However only Victoria and WA’s laws are operating.
+However only Victoria, WA and Tasmania’s laws are operating.

 - Queensland’s law will come into effect on 1 January 2023.

 - South Australia’s law will come into effect on 31 January 2023.

 - New South Wales' law will come into effect on 28 November 2023.

 The Territories are currently blocked from passing Voluntary Assisted Dying laws by the federal government, which intervened to overturn the Northern Territory’s world-first euthanasia law in 1997.
 Find out more about how you can help restore Territory rights.